Utsira/Soda/README.md

 ### Interface elements

 Add interface elements to your code with constructors consisting of a Soda element and a table of arguments.
 All Soda elements take a single table of parameters as an argument.
-In Lua, if a function takes a single table or a single string as its argument, then the `()` brackets that ususally enclose the arguments can be omitted.
+In Lua, if a function takes a single table or a single string as its argument, then the `()` brackets that usually enclose the arguments can be omitted.
 So, `Soda.Button{title = "Press Me"}` is the same as `Soda.Button({title = "Press Me"})`, but with less typing.
 Keys can be supplied in any order, and very few are compulsory (Soda will supply defaults for certain missing values).

 Soda will automatically record each UI element you create.
 Therefore Soda constructors are "fire and forget".
 Soda does this in order to ensure the correct order of drawing and touching (so that, for example, you cannot touch a button hidden beneath a pop-up dialog window).
 You will ony need to define local handles for UI elements if you need to refer to that element, usually in either a callback, or to make that element the parent of others (see /tabs/Demo for examples).